 How I beat the online game 1to50 with neural network

-The 1to50 bot — in all its glory!Well it all started when some of my friends started playing this online game 1to50 and they challenged me to beat their score.
-So the rule is quite simple, start clicking the blocks with numbers, in incremental order, as fast as you can.
+Well, it all started when some of my friends started playing this online game called 1to50, and they challenged me to beat their score.
+So the rule is quite simple, start clicking the blocks with numbers, in an incremental order, as fast as you can.
 Seems quite easy, right!?
 It did to me too, but my friends were scoring pretty good in it (try it, and if you consider 30–35 secs good).
 And I had to beat that, and if you may, in style :)

 For a bot to win this game, it should be able to determine the position of the individual numbers on the screen and simulate click events on those positions in incremental order.
 So I divided the problem into,

 - Machine Leaning Part — Here we want our bot to identify the numbers.
 Or in a more generic way, an image classification engine.
 There are a mammoth of algorithms out there which were specially designed for this purpose which range from SVM, HOG features, PCA to nets.
 In the end it all boils down to personal preference, to me that’s neural network.

 Developmental Part — Here we want to handle all the interaction with the environment.
 The environment being the website which contains the game board (numbers blocks).
 We want to take care of the screenshots to mouse drags to mouse click events.
 Python has a variety of packages for this, more on this later.